 The accompanying financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
 The preparation of the Company's financial statements requires management to make estimates and assumptions that impact the reported amounts of assets, liabilities and expenses and the disclosure of contingent assets and liabilities in the Company's financial statements and accompanying notes.
 Although these estimates are based on the Company's knowledge of current events and actions it may undertake in the future, actual results may significantly differ from these estimates and assumptions.
-For the year ended December 31, 2021, significant estimates and assumptions include the fair value of the 2021 Convertible Notes, the fair value of the liability for the SVB Warrant, the fair value of the Company's preferred and common stock and stock-based compensation.
-After December 31, 2021, significant estimates and assumptions include the value of lease liabilities and right-of-use lease assets.
+For the year ended December 31, 2023 and 2022, significant estimates and assumptions include the value of lease liabilities and right-of-use lease assets.